Famous/framework/introduction.md

 BEST is an architectural pattern developed at [Famous](http://famous.org) for building composable applications.
 The acronym stands for _behavior_ _event_ _state_ _tree_, for the main ingredients of modules that have both stateful and functional characteristics.

 BEST is more than a handful of recommendations and priciples, however.
-It's also an open-source development platform that you can begin using today.
+It's also an [open-source development platform](https://github.famo.us/framework) that invited developers can begin using today.
 Developed to work hand-in-hand with the Famous rendering engine, Famous studio editing tools, and Famous cloud services, it's ideal for modern UI development.

 - - - -